3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/control-flow.md

 console.log(x); // outputs 2
 ```

 Only **functions** introduce scope in Javascript.
-Does everyone understand what 'scope' means?
+Does everyone understand what [scope](https://scotch.io/tutorials/understanding-scope-in-javascript) means?
+It is basically the accessibility of variables.

 ---